syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-connectors.md

 | ConditionalSequenceFlow | ![Conditional Sequence BPMN Shape](../images/Bpmn-ConditionalSequenceFlow.png) |
 | SequenceFlow | ![Normal Sequence BPMN Shape](../images/Bpmn-SequenceFlow.png) |

-N> The default value for the property `Sequence` is **Normal**.
+N> The default value for the property `Sequence` is **Normal.**

 ## Message

 `Message` flows are the two separately controlled processes communicate and collaborate with one another.
 An activity or event in one pool can initiate a message to the another pool.
-Message Flows are depicted as lines with an empty circle showing where the message originates and and empty arrowhead where the message terminates.
+Message Flows are depicted as lines with an empty circle indicating where the message originates and an empty arrowhead where the message terminates.
 To create a MessageFlow, the [Flow](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnFlow.html#Syncfusion_Blazor_Diagram_BpmnFlow_Flow) property of the [BpmnFlowShape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnFlow.html) should be set to [MessageFlow](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnFlowType.html#Syncfusion_Blazor_Diagram_BpmnFlowType_MessageFlow).
 The types of message are as follows:

-* InitiatingMessageFlow:An activity or event in one pool can initiate a message to another pool.
+* InitiatingMessageFlow: An activity or event in one pool can initiate a message to another pool.
-* NonInitiatingMessageFlow:An activity or event in one pool can not initiate a message to another pool.
+* NonInitiatingMessageFlow: An activity or event in one pool cannot initiate a message to another pool.
-* MessageFlow:A MessageFlow flow shows the flow of messages between two participants and is represented by line.
+* MessageFlow: A MessageFlow flow shows the flow of messages between two participants and is represented by line.

 The following code example explains how to define a message flow.